 "Gabriel, Archangel of the West and of Water, we do thank you for attending our magical rites.
 Salutations and farewell!"

-Give a little bow and envisage the Archangel doing the same.
+Bow a final time and watch the Archangel do likewise.
 Put out the West candle.

 The Temple has now been closed.

 The Opening of the Temple -A Version for Covens